Sell on your terms. No Commissions - No Fees - Any Condition

 If you live in Missouri and are thinking about leaving your house empty, you should know the state’s rules about abandonment.
 These rules say that a property is abandoned if it has been empty for at least six months and the owner has no plans to return.

-Before you can officially tell the right people that you’re leaving your house empty, you need to let your mortgage lender and homeowners insurance company know.
-You should also let the local government or neighborhood group know and give them a person they can call in case of an emergency.
+Before officially telling the right people that you’re leaving your house empty, let your mortgage lender and homeowners insurance company know.
+You should also inform the local government or neighborhood group and give them a person they can call in an emergency.

-To avoid any problems during the gap, it is also suggested that all the locks be changed and security systems be put in place.
-You can protect yourself and your property while getting the most vacancies by following these steps and following Missouri’s abandonment rules.
+To avoid any problems during the gap, it is also suggested that all the locks be changed and security systems be implemented.
+By following these steps and Missouri’s abandonment rules, you can protect yourself and your property while getting the most vacancies.

 Maintaining Utilities And Services While Away From Your Missouri Home

 If you live in Missouri and plan to leave your home empty, you should know the state’s house abandonment rules.
-Keeping all utilities and services up to date is an important part of taking care of an empty house.
+Keeping all utilities and services up to date is an important part of caring for an empty house.

-This includes gas, water, electricity, and any things that you pay for, like internet or cable.
-This keeps the neighborhood looking nice and keeps possible dangers or damage to the property from happening.
+This includes gas, water, electricity, and anything you pay for, like internet or cable.
+This keeps the neighborhood looking nice and prevents possible dangers or damage to the property from happening.

 The city or county may also fine you if you don’t keep up with energy and services.
-To make sure nothing goes wrong while you’re away from your Missouri home, make sure that your service and energy bills are still paid on time, or think about hiring a property management company to do these things for you.
+To ensure nothing goes wrong while you’re away from your Missouri home, ensure that your service and energy bills are still paid on time, or consider hiring a property management company to do these things for you.

 Checking In On Your Vacant House: Best Practices For Missouri Residents